btorressz/United-Marco-Markets/Explanation.md

 Think of it as a command center that watches the news, monitors prices across multiple exchanges, runs risk calculations, and tells you what's happening — all in one dashboard.

+**NOTE** This project is for research and development purposes ONLY at the moment.

 ---